 We know nothing about Mary other than that she was a young woman engaged to Joseph.
 She most likely spent her days cooking and cleaning, not unlike us today.
 She was probably dreaming of the day that her and Joseph would be together and she would be caring for her own home and surrounded by their children.

-We get a glimpse into her character right from the beginning.
+We get a glimpse into the characteristics of Mary, mother of Jesus, right from the beginning.

 Mary, the Mother of Jesus, was Willing